Before we meet today's author, I want to announce that the winner of the signed copy of The Day God Flipped My Switch, by Ron Benrey, is:

 What are you working on now?

-Thanks so much, Loree, for visiting and telling us about Love Finds You in Paradise, Pennsylvania.
-Readers, Loree has offered to sign a copy of her novel for the winner of our drawing on Thursday, April 23.
-To enter, leave a comment for Loree, below.
+Thank you, Loree, for visiting with us and telling us about your novel.
+Readers, Loree has offered to give a signed copy of her book to the winner of our drawing on Monday, February 11.
+To enter, leave a comment below in answer to Loree's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.
-If you subscribe to my blog, at right (or if you're already subscribed) you'll be entered an additional time to this drawing and all future drawings.

 Be sure to check out my interview with Jill Eileen Smith, below.
 Leave an appropriate comment at the bottom of the post to enter the drawing for a signed copy of the book.

 And see my post about an exciting new cell phone plan I started using in 2012.
 I'm thrilled with it--unlimited talk, text, and data for $49/month, with no contract.
 Send me an email through the "Email Trish" button, above, if you'd like me to send you a link to learn more about the phone plan and the income opportunity it presents.